-Mental health and wellbeing
+General health and wellbeing

-Five ways to wellbeing
+5 ways to wellbeing

 Evidence suggests these 5 steps can help improve your mental health and wellbeing.
-Here are some tips to keep your spirits up and feel energised during and after the lockdown.

 2. Keep learning

 Learning new skills can also improve your mental wellbeing.
 You can:

 - find many opportunities to broaden your knowledge through Croydon Libraries’ services and Croydon Adult Learning and Training (CALAT) which has face to face and online learning

 - visit events and exhibitions in Croydon for example at the Museum of Croydon or at Fairfield Halls